A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Method

+To better leverage the knowledge for source token representations gained during pre-training, we apply the following modifications to the encoder: restricted intra-document full attention, and position restart.

-\paragraph{Restricted Intra-Document Full Attention} We restrict the full attention to only the tokens within the same document.
-In this way, we simulate the PLM's encoding process during pre-training, where self-attention is only applied to tokens from the same congruent source.
-Some works have directly applied full attention to tokens from all documents.
-Unfortunately, as shown in Fig.\ref{fig:attn_schemes}a, this causes the token representations to be mixed across documents, which differs from the PLMs' pre-training process.
-Our method also differs from the local attention window method \cite{beltagy2020longformer, xiao2022primera} (see the \textbf{blue} blocks in Fig.\ref{fig:attn_schemes}b), where each token can only attend to a small window of its surrounding tokens.
-In this implementation, the attention windows of edge tokens stretch across the document boundaries, so these token representations are still influenced by tokens from consecutive documents.
+\paragraph{Restricted Intra-Document Full Attention} Since the PLM's self-attention is only applied to tokens from the same congruent source during pre-training \cite{lewis2020bart}, it may not handle cross-document token representations well.
+Thus, to conform with the pre-training process, we restrict the self-attention for each token to only its sibling tokens within the same document (\Cref{fig:model} top left).
+In this way, the tokens are only allowed to see words within their own documents, which avoids leaking information or being influenced by off-context or contradictory information from other documents.
+Some works \cite{shen2022mred, fabbri2019multi} have directly applied full attention to tokens from all documents (\Cref{fig:attn_schemes}a) or use a local attention window (e.g., LED \cite{beltagy2020longformer} and P\textsc{rimera} \cite{xiao2022primera}) (\Cref{fig:attn_schemes}b) where each token only attends to a small window of surrounding tokens.
+In both approaches, the token is allowed to be influenced by tokens from other documents, thus potentially causing improper representations.

-\paragraph{Position Restart} We restart the positional encoding for each document (see Fig.\ref{fig:model}, ``positional embedding'').
-With this second modification, we ensure that our modified encoder will not mistake subsequent documents as subsequent contents of the first document.
-As a result, the encoding of each document will be almost identical to the encoding for a single-document input during SDS pre-training.
+\paragraph{Position Restart} We restart the positional encoding for each document (\Cref{fig:model} bottom), in order to signal to our modified encoder that subsequent words are from the next document and are not continuous paragraphs of the previous document.
+As a result, the encoding process of each document will conform with the single-document encoding process that PLMs were pre-trained on.